Title: On the Wings of Unexpected Change

 The comm was quiet and then the carrier wave that denoted the open line closed out.
 Swearing softly in frustration, the scientist unwrapped a plain bar and put it on the Major’s paws.
 He wasn’t going to go out and get food right then, so that would have to do.
 He would get a minion to retrieve something if Weir didn’t oblige.
 McKay ignored the sound of large jaws working the Power Bar as he started poking at his computers.

-The chime of the door rang and the door opened without hesitation.
+The chime for entry rang and the door opened without hesitation.
 Looking down at the furry major, the scientist grunted out an abbreviated thanks.
 The chuff of air he got in return seemed normal.

 “So Major is now furry?”
 Zelenka asked as he walked around the table.
 Following behind him was the minion who had stopped by earlier.
 Baxter, Brent, B-something.
 Rodney waved a hand at the tray the man was carrying, and he slid it onto the counter.